supki/relocant/README.markdown

 relocant
 ===

-A PostgreSQl migration CLI tool and library.
+A PostgreSQL migration CLI tool and library.

 Workflow
 ---

-The `relocant` CLI tool attempts to provide a simple and reliable way to apply migration scripts and track them.
+The _relocant_ CLI tool attempts to provide a simple and reliable way to apply migration scripts and track them.
 A migration script is any file with an `sql` extension.
 The longest alpha-numeric prefix of the migration script is its ID.
 The tool requires all migration scripts to reside inside a single directory, for example: